-I was born in 1956 in Bolton and educated at Thornleigh Salesian College under the guidance of Father 'Jock' McGovern who totally corrupted me and turned me into an Eb bass player.
-I started playing with the Eagley Mills Band aged about 13 and rapidly became soloist.
-After leaving school I did a combined maths and music degree at Manchester, followed by a PGCE at Didsbury and then became a music teacher in the Wigan area.
+Mike was born in 1956 in Bolton and educated at Thornleigh Salesian College under the guidance of Father 'Jock' McGovern who totally corrupted him and turned him into an Eb tuba player.
+He started playing with the Eagley Mills Band aged about 13 and rapidly became soloist.
+After leaving school he did a combined maths and music degree at Manchester University, followed by a PGCE at Didsbury and then became a music teacher in the Wigan area.
 Mike retired from teaching in 2012 due to ill health.

 Don't be afraid of upsetting his feelings - being an ex-teacher, he has a very thick skin.
-Please go ahead and review my stuff.
+Please go ahead and review his work.
 If you find any mistooks please let him know by PM.
-Sometimes the band in his head plays what he wants to hear, rather than what you have actually written.
+Sometimes the band in his head plays what he wants to hear, rather than what he has actually written.
 In this case, familiarity breeds deafness. :-)

-NOTE : None of the settings of The Lake Isle Of Innisfree are the same.
-They are all totally different from each other, in character/style as well as orchestration/voicing.
+NOTE : All of the settings of The Lake Isle Of Innisfree are completely different from each other, in character/style as well as orchestration/voicing.
 Don't be afraid to try them all.